-Follow the guidelines for writing a paragraph - use a topic sentence and follow up with supporting sentences.
+Follow the guidelines for writing a paragraph - topic sentence and supporting sentences.
 Your word choice will be determined by the topic you are writing about, and you may have to use a more formal register.

 Imaginative paragraph

 An imaginative paragraph is a short piece of fantasy or fiction writing.
 It could be a little story in itself, or a description.
 Once again, it will have a topic sentence that introduces the main idea, and then more sentences to fill in the details.